Fédéré: 1790 celebration

+Provincial militia in Paris – 1792

 In early May, 1792, the Girondin Minister of War Joseph Servan made the proposal to bring armed volunteers from the provinces to Paris.
 The citizen-soldiers were to be invited to the city for the third fête, but they were also intended to become an effective supplement to the regular army.
 They were to receive military training in Paris and eventually take their place at the frontlines in the French Revolutionary War.

 The prospect of thousands of new militiamen descending upon the capital for an indeterminate length of time was a highly contentious one.
 Some, like the king, saw it as a plot to stack Paris full with anti-monarchists, while others, like Maximilien Robespierre, feared the outsiders might be used as a provincial counterweight to the radical Parisian sans-culottes.

 King Louis employed his constitutional prerogative to quash the proposal, and this use of the greatly unpopular royal veto was met with a storm of protest from all quarters.
 In the ensuing political struggle, the king dismissed the entire Girondin ministry.
 With the government in disarray, radical agitators seized the issue and it rapidly became the source of massive citywide unrest.

 Eventually thousands of the provincial volunteers arrived regardless of the king's disapproval, and they were given a warm welcome by members of the Legislative Assembly.
 Robespierre himself, now fully supportive, greeted the provincial “defenders of liberty” as the "last hope of the country."
+(Meanwhile, 20,000 Fédérés entered the city for the celebration of 14 July; Pétion was reinstalled.)
+At the end of July more than 3,000 Fédérés had entered Paris useful in provoking various measures, notably the overthrow of the king.
+They were allowed to join the National Guard, and would focus on the "enemy within".
+A significant maneuver took place during the night when volunteers from Marseille led by Charles Barbaroux moved into the Cordeliers Convent.
+On 7 August, Pétion proposed that Robespierre assist in facilitating the departure of Fédérés to pacify the capital, suggesting their more effective service at the front lines.

 The fédérés issue helped lead to a series of Parisian insurrections throughout the spring and summer, culminating in the assault on the Tuileries Palace on 10 August.
 The fédérés themselves played a large part in the Tuileries assault, and afterwards they contributed further to the climate of republican solidarity by adopting an uncommonly grateful public posture towards the female participants of the Revolution.
-In a post-victory ceremony, leaders of the fédérés honored their female colleagues and awarded civic crowns to three who displayed outstanding conduct in the assault – Louise Reine Audu, Claire Lacombe, and Theroigne de Mericourt.
+In a post-victory ceremony, leaders of the fédérés honored their female colleagues and awarded civic crowns to three who displayed outstanding conduct in the assault – Louise Reine Audu, Claire Lacombe, and Théroigne de Méricourt.